BhumBhumrapee/ray-tracing/README.md

 the xy plane will result in a plane with zero dimension (a line), and therefore we cannot check for height.
 To work around this we will have to check first if the plane is aligning to which plane and then project onto the other.
 I feel like that this is bug prone so I drop the idea.

-After a lot of thinking I feel that this has something to do with dot product but im not sure.
-At the time I gave up and go to sleep, with some miracle I woke up, and the first thing came to my mind is the answer to the question.
-We can indeed use dot product to check if a point lies inside the boundary.
+After a lot of thinking I sense that this has something to do with dot product and the angles between vector the corner vectors and the vector to the intersection point, however, the idea is not solid / clear to me at the time yet.
+I drew out pictures and then I suddenly realise how to do this (although I didn't prove any of this, so there might be some case where I missed and I could be wrong).

 Here's the setup,